Bill Morneau

-William Francis Morneau Jr. PC (born October 7, 1962) is a Canadian businessman and former Liberal Party politician who served as minister of finance and member of Parliament (MP) for Toronto Centre from 2015 to 2020.
+William Francis Morneau Jr. PC (born October 7, 1962) is a Canadian businessman and former politician who served as minister of finance and member of Parliament (MP) for Toronto Centre from 2015 to 2020.

-Morneau was executive chairman of the company founded by his father, and Canada's largest human resources firm, Morneau Shepell (now LifeWorks), and the former chair of the C. D. Howe Institute.
+Morneau was the executive chairman of the company founded by his father, and Canada's largest human resources firm, Morneau Shepell (now TELUS Health), and the former chair of the C. D. Howe Institute.
 He was also the chair of the board at St. Michael's Hospital, and Covenant House.
 Morneau holds a bachelor of arts (BA) degree from the University of Western Ontario, a master of business administration degree (MBA) from INSEAD, and a master's degree in economics from the London School of Economics.

 Morneau was elected to the House of Commons in the 2015 election and was immediately appointed finance minister by Prime Minister Justin Trudeau.
 As finance minister, Morneau expanded the Canada Pension Plan, introduced the Canada Child Benefit, and oversaw government aid during the first five months of the COVID-19 pandemic.
-Morneau resigned as finance minister and MP in August 2020 in the wake of the WE Charity scandal and to run for secretary-general of the Organization for Economic Cooperation and Development (OECD).
+Morneau resigned as finance minister and MP in August 2020.

-Morneau has since cited disagreements with Trudeau as the reason for his resignation.
 Morneau currently serves on the Board of Directors for CIBC, and has authored a book on his time in office, Where To From Here: A Path to Canadian Prosperity.

 Early and personal life

 Morneau's parents are William Francis "Frank" Morneau Sr. who came from Walkerville, Windsor, Ontario, and Helen (Lynch) Morneau, who came from Adjala Township, Alliston, Ontario.
 Their families had deep roots in both areas.
 Bill Morneau's father, Frank Morneau, founded the actuarial and benefit consulting firm W.F.
 Morneau & Associates in 1966.

 Morneau was born in Toronto at St. Joseph's Health Centre and attended Senator O'Connor College School.
 From 1981 to 1986, Morneau attended the University of Western Ontario and completed an Honours BA as an undergraduate, he spent one year at the University of Grenoble in France.
 He then earned an MBA from INSEAD.
-Morneau eventually went on to earn an master of science (MSc) in economics from the London School of Economics.
+Morneau eventually went on to earn a master of science (MSc) in economics from the London School of Economics.

 He lives in Toronto with his wife Nancy McCain, a member of the New Brunswick family which owns McCain Foods, and has four children—Henry, Clare, Edward and Grace.
 Grace is originally from Northern Uganda, and the couple sponsored her to join their family in 2010.

 Morneau and his wife have made significant donations to international development programs.
 This has included the founding of a school for refugee girls in Kakuma refugee camp, and the creation of a scholarship program for refugee girls at the University of Toronto.